Storyflow Logo

 Pricing: Free with limits.
 Pro from $10/month or $80/year.

-Pros: Object-typed paradigm is unique, structured properties enable powerful filtering, canvas paradigm is present.
+Pros: Object-typed paradigm is genuinely unique, structured properties enable powerful filtering and queries, canvas view is present, tidy mobile app.

-Cons: Object-typed paradigm has a learning curve, the structure can feel rigid for free-form thinkers.
+Cons: Object-typed paradigm has a real learning curve, the structure can feel rigid, the canvas is lighter than dedicated tools.

 9. Mem (Best Personal AI Notebook)